 At this point, I have reached a plateau.
-When a plateau is reached, muscle size and muscle strength converge and correlate.
-What this means is that strength increases at the same level as muscle size.
+When a plateau is reached, muscle size and strength converge and correlate.
+This means that strength increases at the same level as muscle size.

 You can use your diet and sleep to overcome a plateau while bodybuilding.

 Diet and sleep are anabolic activities that are critical to breaking above a plateau.
 You can’t just work your body through a plateau while bodybuilding.
 You have to give your body something to work with.
-At this level of the game, you must be a giver (diet and sleep).
-It would be best to use a low carbohydrate, high protein diet, which will increase muscle size without causing too much body fat.
+You must be a giver (diet and sleep) at this game level.
+It would be best to use a low carbohydrate, high protein diet to increase muscle size without causing too much body fat.

 I began tracking my sleep with an application called Pillow.
-The quantity and quality of sleep matters.
-The four factors that determine sleep quality are awake, REM, light sleep, and deep sleep time.
+The quantity and quality of sleep matter.
+The four factors determining sleep quality are awake, REM, light, and deep sleep time.
 Deep sleep is the most important because that is where HGH and other hormones are produced.
 Deep sleep is where your body acts like a computer shutting down for upgrades.

 I am a compound lifter because of my age, goals, and needs.
 A workout should be personalized because of body type, genetics, medical, and behaviors.
 There is no perfect, right, or wrong workout.
-There are only workouts that your body responds to or does not respond to.
+There are only workouts your body responds to or does not.

-This week I added some isometric lifts to help overcome my plateau I encountered while bodybuilding.
-Initially, I thought I would keep the status quo, but then I second-guessed myself.
-Why not focus on the chest and legs a little more during the week.
+This week I added some isometric lifts to help overcome the plateau I encountered while bodybuilding.
+Initially, I thought I would keep the status quo, but I second-guessed myself.
+Why not focus more on the chest and legs during the week?

 How to use measurements to overcome a plateau